aegir-project/hostmaster/README.txt

 The Aegir system
 ================

-This install profile is part of the front end of the Aegir hosting system that also consists of the hosting framework (front end) and the provisioning framework (backend).
+This installation profile is part of the front end of the Aegir hosting system that also consists of the hosting framework (front end) and the provisioning framework (backend).